When You’re Running on Empty: A Gentle Way to Restore Capacity

 You can breathe and still be pushing.

-The action itself does not restore you.
+The action alone does not restore you.

-Tone signals: I am not under attack.
+Tone says: I am not under attack from within.

-Care signals: This is support, not correction.
+Care says: this is support, not correction.

 Signal